How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 https://www.npmjs.com/package/dynamsoft-javascript-barcode

-Decoding Barcode and QR Code from HTML5 Canvas
+Decoding Barcodes and QR Codes from HTML5 Canvas

-The following code shows how to render video stream to a HTML canvas and invoke the decodeBuffer() method of BarcodeReader class to decode barcode or QR code from the canvas.
+The following code demonstrates how to render a video stream to an HTML canvas and invoke the decodeBuffer() method of the BarcodeReader class to decode barcodes or QR codes from the canvas.
 The pixel format of the canvas is RGBA.

 var barcodereader = null;